Best Kerosene Heater In 2019 | Detailed Reviews and Analysis

 - Place the kerosene heaters away from high traffic foot areas to prevent chances of knock over.
 It also needs to be away flammable substances like curtains or furniture.

 - Kids and pets need to be a distance from the kerosene heater.

 - Ensure that you buy a kerosene heater that has lots of safety features to cut the risks of accidents.

-Most garage heaters use propane and propane is heavier than air.
+Most heaters use propane and propane is heavier than air.
 That explains why it is compressed into tanks.
 You can find this tank in the filling station.
 Kerosene heaters use kerosene.
 Kerosene is in liquid foam.